 Here I am spinning the brass ring at the Beautiful Fountain in the market square in Nuremberg

 We were to meet Tessa at noon at the Beautiful Fountain, aptly named, because it was simply an amazing tribute to Gothic architecture, right out in the square.
 The fountain was formed in the shape of a church spire and had 40 colorful figures adorning it.
 There were 2 brass rings embedded in the fence opposite one another.
 Legend has it, spinning the gold ring three times will bring good fortune.
-Yes, of course we spun!
+Yes, of course, we spun!

-The glockenspiel of the Cathedral of Our Lady
+The glockenspiel of the Cathedral of Our Lady in Nuremberg.

 After lunch, we headed to our Viking motor coaches and the 3-hour drive which would take us to our new ship, the Viking Magni.
 Each coach had its own local guide to accompany it and narrate the sights along the way.
 Halfway through, we stopped for a bathroom break and to stretch our legs at a gas station that sold soft drinks and snacks.
-Soon enough we were back on the road again and before we knew it we reached Passau, Germany and our new ship to continue our Viking Grand European Tour.
+Soon enough we were back on the road again.
+Before we knew it we reached Passau, Germany and our new ship to continue our Viking Grand European Tour.

 The staff of the Viking Magni was waiting with welcome arms for us, and we felt very much reassured when we met them.
 There was enough time to visit our new stateroom (same room number,) and see that all of our luggage had arrived before us.
 After freshening up, we headed up to the lounge for cocktail hour and Tessa’a port talk.
 When she was finished, we were officially welcomed to the ship by the officers with a champagne toast!